Skip to content

 The Nylas Kotlin/Java SDK includes method and model documentation, so you can easily find the implementation details you need.

-The Nylas Kotlin/Java SDK repository houses the Kotlin/Java SDK and a number of useful tutorials that demonstrate how to handle things like webhooks, Custom authentication, and Hosted OAuth.
+The Nylas Kotlin/Java SDK repository houses the Kotlin/Java SDK and a number of useful tutorials that demonstrate how to handle things like webhooks, Bring Your Own Authentication, and Hosted OAuth.
 You can contribute to the SDK by creating an issue or opening a pull request.

 For code samples, visit the Nylas Samples repository.